jdohertydev/maison_lavaux/README.md

 Effective SEO techniques have been integrated to improve the visibility and reach of the website.
 Key features include:

-- Meta tags: Meta descriptions and keywords are dynamically added within Django templates to enhance search engine rankings for specific product pages.
+- Meta tags: Meta descriptions and keywords are dynamically added within Django templates to improve search engine rankings, using carefully researched long and short-form keywords identified through brainstorming, Google tools, and keyword analysis.
 - Sitemap: A sitemap file is provided, allowing search engines to efficiently crawl and index the site's structure.
 - Robots.txt: A robots.txt file has been included to guide search engines on which parts of the site to crawl and index, optimizing the crawl budget.